8 reasons to choose a gaming PC

 You can always add more memory or a new graphics card further down the line.
 This can be a challenge but you can find a tutorial on YouTube if this is the route you want to go down.

-Virtual Reality is the next big thing in gaming, and it’s here today.
+Virtual Reality is big in today's games.
 HTC Vive and Oculus Rift, the most powerful headsets, will only run on a PC with the required spec.

 VR through one of these headsets and a high-end PC will be more immersive than through its console counterpart.